 Fifthly, the authors report that the content of the bumper sticker didn’t matter when it came to reporting aggressivity.
 I wonder if this really tracks to the general population.
 Are people with NRA stickers really little bundles of altruistic joy on the road, and are people urging us to ‘Practice Random Acts of Kindness’ really always tailgating us and cutting us off?
 My own experience is an emphatic no, though I may be falling for some as-yet taxonomied psychological bias.
 I would be curious to see a study that compared crash rates of vehicles with bumper stickers versus those without (this would be very difficult; an easier one would be to measure speed and following distance of vehicles with bumper stickers versus those without).

 As an addendum to these last two points, a friend in China reports that a newly emerging custom, in Shanghai at least, seems to involve covering one’s car in, er, cartoons.
 Comparing the photo below with the one that opened the blog post, are these really part of a similar strategy of territorial marking, betraying similar tendencies toward aggressive driving?
 Beware the wolf in Hello Kitty clothing…

 (P.S.
 As an another addendum, I recently learned that “do you have a bumper sticker?” and “what does it say?” are common questions in voir dire, or jury selection).

 This entry was posted on Monday, June 30th, 2008 at 1:55 pm and is filed under Cars, Drivers, Traffic Psychology, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.